-Having been UK residents for a good number of years, this custom had rubbed on us and as a family we embarked on a five-day/four-city tour of our neighbours across the English Channel during the first week of August this year.
+Having been UK residents for a good number of years, this custom had rubbed on us and as a family, we embarked on a five-day/four-city tour of our neighbors across the English Channel during the first week of August this year.

 Our first port of call was Brussels, noted for trade and politics, the capital of Belgium and in effect the European Union.
 Overshadowed by more illustrious cities in the continent such as London, Paris and Rome, Brussels has more surprises up its sleeve other than its mouth-watering chocolates and waffles.

 - Check out some of the cool and cheap tours you could do in Brussels